DishantK1807/G-graphs/README.md

 # G-graphs
-This repository contains code for plotting a Scatterplot using Google graphs library using JSON data.
+This repository contains code for plotting a Scatterplot using Google Charts library using JSON data.